-The Cooperative Agencies Resources for Education (C.A.R.E.) is a state-funded program which was developed to provide education opportunities for persons receiving TANF benefits.
-C.A.R.E. is designed to provide support for student's retention and academic success, as well as, assist eligible students in their academic and/or vocational objective.
+Cooperative Agencies Resources for Education (C.A.R.E.)
+Program petitions, education opportunities for persons receiving TANF benefits. and academic success, as well as, assist eligible students in their academic and/or vocational objective.
 The program provides counseling, financial assistance, book grants, supplies, transportation, tutoring and peer counseling.
 For further qualification and information contact the program directly.